What does SCA mean for recurring payments?

 Learn more in our detailed list of all key SCA exemptions.

 Take some time to map out your payment flows.
 Make sure you’re aware of every use case in your business and understand how SCA will apply to each of them.

 While it is ultimately your customers’ bank or card issuer that will control SCA, the checkout flow on your website will need to capture the additional proof of identity from your customers.
 And, your payment service provider will need to be able to facilitate the secure transfer of this data to your customer’s bank or card issuer.

 When you’ve mapped out all of your payment flows and understood the use cases where SCA applies, note any necessary changes you’ll need to make ahead of September to be compliant with the regulation.
 Also, make sure you double-check with your payment service provider to ensure they will be facilitating your compliance.

 Over the coming months, we’ll be publishing more updates about SCA for businesses taking recurring payments.
 To ensure you don’t miss out, follow us on LinkedIn, Facebook, or Twitter, and keep an eye on our blog, guides, and support centre.

 For now, make sure you read our comprehensive guide to Strong Customer Authentication.

 *Note: On 13 August 2019 the Financial Conduct Authority (FCA) confirmed that enforcement of SCA in the UK will include a phased 18-month implementation, starting on 14 September 2019 and ending March 2021.
-On 30 April 2020, an additional 6 months was granted in response to the exceptional COVID-19 circumstances, meaning the current deadline for implementation is 14 September 2021.
+On 30 April 2020, an additional 6 months was granted in response to the exceptional COVID-19 circumstances.
+This has since been extenbded again, meaning the current deadline for implementation is 14 March 2022.